An abortion is the medical process of ending a pregnancy so it does not result in the birth of a baby.

 - a health risk to the mother

-- a high probability that the baby will have a medical condition
+- a high chance the baby will have a serious abnormality – either genetic or physical

 Read more about why an abortion may be necessary.